Advanced data science to enhance decision-making in healthcare, based on complex, heterogeneous and scarce data.

 - In all fields of health care, from fundamental research to market surveys, we observe a data deluge.

 In that context, DNAlytics offers a tailored and on-demand consultancy service in data science.
 By making use of Artificial Intelligence, Machine Learning, Data Mining, Cloud computing techniques, we build new decision-support tools from public and private datasets.
-As an introduction to what we do, we suggest watching the short video at the top of this page.
+As an introduction to what we do, we suggest watching the short video below.

 The typical business use cases are the following: